 The road network through Uckfield Town and the A22 by-pass are heavily used by traffic.
-Although recent works in the High Street have improved accessibility for pedestrians and vehicles, there are still a number of pinch points on the corridors to the town, which could benefit from improvements.
+Although recent works in the High Street have improved accessibility for pedestrians and vehicles, there are still a number of pinch points on the corridors to the town, which could benefit from improvements and works being undertaken by utility companies to address capacity.